5ajaki/SPP2-Applications/20467-SPP2 - ENS Accounts powered by Unicorn.eth.md

 # 4. Scope of Work & Budget

-### Initially Expected Scope:
+## Initially Expected Scope:

 #### NOTE: We must validate many assumptions by interviewing potential users and various ENS Stakeholders before committing to the following scope, however, we do expect it to follow these goals and assume our final product will only vary slightly.

 ## Goals:

-1. Onboard new and existing community members to the ENS Ecosystem
+1. Onboard new and existing community members to the ENS Ecosystem to discover ENS apps and dapps, as well as stay up to date with announcements, events and DAO votes.
 2. Create new utility for .eth domains
 3. Bring value AND revenue back into the DAO.
+4. Build a such a safe and fantastic user experience, that it becomes a popular onboarding tool for the Ethereum ecosystem itself.

 [![ENS Forum 3](https://discuss.ens.domains/uploads/db9688/optimized/2X/6/6599468e79a1d635c77b5493aaedbc5a599a6879_2_690x392.png)ENS Forum 31900×1080 288 KB](https://discuss.ens.domains/uploads/db9688/original/2X/6/6599468e79a1d635c77b5493aaedbc5a599a6879.png "ENS Forum 3")